KILowrey/my-in-class-junk/README.md

 the origin of all the assignments here can be found on [my class's GitLab](https://ucsd.bootcampcontent.com/UCSD-Coding-Bootcamp/ucsd-sd-fsf-pt-06-2020-u-c)

+Contents are labeld with the week number, followed by the activity number, and finally the activity name.

 some activities are not here because they were just stuff like messing around on google

 The following are going to be in their own repositories on GitHub